kermitt2/grobid/doc/Grobid-batch.md

 * -dIn: path to the directory of input pdf files

-* -dOut: path to the output directory
+* -dOut: path to the output directory (if omitted the current directory)

+* -r: recursive processing of files in the sub-directories (by default not recursive)

 Exemple:
 ```bash